CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `area_push` | Pushes `valid_targets` in aoe away from the target location
 | `short_range_teleport` | teleports the player randomly range spaces with aoe variation
 | `targeted_polymorph` | A targeted monster is permanently transformed into the monster ID specified by  `effect_str` if it has less HP than the spell's damage.
 If `effect_str` is left empty, the target will transform into a random monster with a similar difficulty rating, alternatively  the flag `"POLYMORPH_GROUP"` can be used to pick a weighted monster ID from a monster group.
 The player and NPCs are immune to this spell effect.
+| `recover_energy` | recovers an energy source equal to damage of the spell.
+The energy source recovered is defined in "effect_str" and may be one of "MANA", "STAMINA", "FATIGUE", "PAIN", "BIONIC"
 | `ter_transform` | transform the terrain and furniture in an area centered at the target.
 The chance of any one of the points in the area of effect changing is one_in( damage ).
 The effect_str is the id of a ter_furn_transform.
 | `vomit` | any creature within its area of effect will instantly vomit, if it's able to do so.
 | `timed_event` | adds a timed event to the player only. valid timed events: "help", "wanted", "robot_attack", "spawn_wyrms", "amigara", "roots_die", "temple_open", "temple_flood", "temple_spawn", "dim", "artifact_light" NOTE: This was added only for artifact active effects. support is limited, use at your own risk.